 Much Wenlock had a workhouse by 1732.
 It was a stone building on the north side of Downs Lane, just beyond Farley Brook, and in 1776 could accommodate 30 paupers.
 In 1777, the parish also began renting a house for poor families.
-In 1780, the vestry stared subscribing to the Salop Infirmary, with an apothecary being retained to attend workhouse imates from 1788.
+In 1780, the vestry started subscribing to the Salop Infirmary, with an apothecary being retained to attend workhouse inmates from 1788.
 From 1826, a surgeon was retained for the benefit of all the town's poor within a five mile radius.
 In 1793, all 27 of the workhouse inmates were women or children.
 The older pauper children were usually apprenticed to Lancashire cotton mills.
-In 1834, thers were six men, six women and eight children in the workhouse, with the men employed in roadmending.
+In 1834, there were six men, six women and eight children in the workhouse, with the men employed in road mending.

 A Broseley parish workhouse existed at Harris's Green from as early as 1734.
-It stood at Harris's Green at the top of what is now Woodhouse Lane, formerly Workhouse Lane.
 In 1776, it could house up to 40 inmates.

-From around 1766, the poor of Madeley were "farmed" by a contractor who operated a workhouse at Madeley Wood by the contractor but the parish took over direct responsibility in the 1780s.
-A new workhouse was erected on what is now Belmont Road at Brockholes to the east of Ironbridge in 1796-7 at a cost of £1,000.
+From around 1766, the poor of Madeley were "farmed" by a contractor who operated a workhouse at Madeley Wood, but the parish took over direct responsibility in the 1780s.
+In 1796-7, the parish spent £1,000 on erecting a new workhouse at what is now 13 Belmont Road, Brockholes.

-In the early 1800s, Benthall had a parish workhouse or House of Industry at Mine Spout, located in a building dating from the seventeenth century.
-The property is now a private house known as The Croft.
+In the early 1800s, Benthall had a parish workhouse or House of Industry at Mine Spout, in a building dating from the seventeenth century.
+The property is now a private residence known as The Bayliffe's House.